 Informing Improvements to Clinical Care and Public Health

 The Systolic Blood Pressure Intervention Trial (SPRINT) showed the benefit of lower blood pressure targets to reduce heart and vascular diseases and death.
 The SPRINT Memory and Cognition in Decreased Hypertension (SPRINT-MIND) Trial studies the effect of this treatment on cognitive function in adults 50 years or older.
 SPRINT results influenced clinical guidelines, which will improve care for millions of people.

 Determining the Most Effective Therapies to Manage Stable Ischemic Heart Disease

 The International Study of Comparative Health Effectiveness with Medical and Invasive Approaches (ISCHEMIA) is a 5,000-participant, 350-site international trial comparing invasive and conservative strategies to prevent heart and vascular events in patients with stable ischemic heart disease.
 ISCHEMIA and ISCHEMIA-Chronic Kidney Disease Trial (ISCHEMIA-CKD) results will inform future clinical care.

-Advancing Research in HIV/AIDS-related Heart and Vascular Disease
+Advancing Research in HIV/AIDS-related Heart and Vascular Diseases

-The NHLBI AIDS Program promotes research in HIV-related heart, lung, and blood diseases.
+The NHLBI HIV/AIDS Program promotes research in HIV-related heart, lung, and blood diseases.
 The NHLBI will lead the joint Multicenter Aids Cohort Study (MACS) and the Women’s Interagency HIV Study (WIHS).
-The Randomized Trial to Prevent Vascular Events in HIV (REPRIEVE) tests the efficacy of statins to reduce the risk of heart and vascular disease in HIV-infected adults.
+The Randomized Trial to Prevent Vascular Events in HIV (REPRIEVE) tests the efficacy of statins to reduce the risk of heart and vascular diseases in HIV-infected adults.